vsoch/django-river-ml/docs/getting_started/index.rst

 Getting Started
 ===============

-Singularity Registry (HPC) is a tool that makes it easy to install containers as Lmod modules.
-You can create your own registry entries (e.g., a specification to pull a particular container and expose some number of entrypoints) or the library also provides you with a community set.
+Django River ML provides a means to deploy `river <https://riverml.xyz>`_ online machine learning models.
+It is a Django version of `chantilly <https://github.com/online-ml/chantilly>`_ that aims to use the same overall design.
+We also include `example clients <https://github.com/vsoch/django-river-ml/tree/main/examples>`_ and a test application in `tests <https://github.com/vsoch/django-river-ml/tree/main/tests>`_.

-If you have any questions or issues, please `let us know <https://github.com/singularityhub/singularity-hpc/issues>`_
+If you have any questions or issues, please `let us know <https://github.com/vsoch/django-river-ml/issues>`_

 .. toctree::
    :maxdepth: 2